Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     Note that this overview may show partitions that are not hidden but also not accessible to everyone.
 E.g., the `q_nordic` and `q_fiqci` partitions are used to access experimental quantum computers that are only available to some users of those countries that paid for those machines.

-    The `eap` partition will likely be phased out over time and is a remainder of a platform used for early development before LUMI-G was attached to the machine.
-At the moment it allows users to experiment freely with the GPU nodes.

     It is not clear to the LUMI Support Team what the `interactive` partition, that uses dome GPU nodes, is meant for as it was introduced without informting the support.
 The resources in that partition are very